bmelinden/uncertainSPT/README.txt

 uncertainSPT
 ---------------------------------------------------------------------
-Uncertain SPT contains two software tools to extract and use localization uncertainty for localization microscopy and single particle tracking.
+Uncertain SPT contains two software tools to extract and use localization uncertainty for single particle tracking and localization microscopy.
 1) EMCCDfit, a localization algorithm to estimate particle positions and from images aquired by an EMCCD camera, and
 2) EMhmm, a variational EM algorithm that performs maximum likelihood